About

 The series is open to Columbia University faculty members and affiliated senior researchers who are interested in creative research on pedagogies and curriculum development.
 If you’d like to join these meetings, contact Erin Elliott, Events and Marketing Coordinator at ee2548@columbia.edu to receive the location and calendar invite.

-Kicking off DSI Data Science Education working group’s faculty dialogue series on AI education, the first lunch dialogue event brings together faculty who lead or teach in data science programs with invited humanities faculty for an open, cross-disciplinary conversation on AI education.
-The goal of the session is to create space for dialogue around how AI is affecting teaching, learning, and curricular priorities in the humanities, to deepen connections, and to begin building shared perspectives across disciplines.
+Continuing the DSI Data Science Education working group’s faculty dialogue series on AI in education, the lunch dialogue event brings together faculty who lead or teach in data science programs with particular emphasis on faculty at CUIMC for an open, cross-disciplinary conversation on AI in education.
+The goal of the session is to create space for dialogue around how AI is affecting teaching, learning, and curricular priorities in medicine, public health, nursing, and dentistry; to deepen connections; and to begin building shared perspectives across disciplines.

 Tian Zheng Headshot